-Flooding in Trinidad and Tobago has become this country’s most frequent natural disaster.
+Flooding in T&T has become this country’s most frequent natural disaster.
 Trinidad and Tobago is highly vulnerable to several types of flooding.

 Flooding occurs when the inflow of water into an area is faster than the outflow.
-In Trinidad and Tobago, the following types of floods may occur.
+The following types of flooding in T&T may occur.

 Although floods may be categorized differently, one category may merge into another.
 The main types of flooding that affect Trinidad and Tobago are: